umbraco/rfcs/blockeditor/0012-rfc-block editor.md

 * Dealing with culture variance and multi-lingual implementations.
 The initial build of the block editor with be an MVP (Minimum viable product).
 In the future we will look into how this block editor can support content variance at the block level.
 * Sharing a block's content between different content items or editors.
 In the future this may be possible but is not part of the initial implementation.
 * Inline editing of content blocks, either on the front-end when previewing content or in the back office.
 Content blocks will only be edited by the slide out panel.
+* Block "security" per user group - this can be done with an event by modifying the data type configuration

 ## Unresolved Issues

 * Validation: We will need to prototype validation for block editing.
 We have the capability to do this in the CMS now but we will need to enhance/simplify the implementation and make sure that it's consistent.
 This goes for both client side and server side validation.
 There will be some challenges with this too since editing of blocks can be done a couple of different ways: inline vs contextual
 * The upload control is notorious for not working with these types of editors, it will probably remain that way but we'll need to deal with that somehow
 * Need to determine how a block is named, with Nested Content this is done with an angular template which is not very intuitive but it could also be an option
+* Need to determine the nicest way to add block data to the Examine indexes and how fields should be named.

 ## Related RFCs